 One thing that has been really helpful for me is making a friend in a work colleague whose son is gay.
 It's been amazing to have a confidant I can catch-up with for coffee or for lunch and discuss things with.
 Her son is a little older and just out of university, and so it's good to hear about how he's getting on in his first job, renting a flat with friends, and seemingly very happy.
 That's all in the future for us, and for my son, there are lots of uncertainties ahead, like A Levels, higher education choices and of course navigating friendships and relationships.

-I've seen stats from Stonewall that say that half of all gay teenagers are bullied at school and that around two in three LBGT teens will self-harm at some point.
 As a young adult, feeling loved and supported by those around you is crucial.
 I do think we've been good so far as parents who try and understand and listen and the most we can do is to make sure that our son will only ever feel supported and accepted by us.